-This course is an introduction to identifying blueprint information, needed to produce a machined part, through the interpretation of lines, symbols, and numbers as shown on two and three view orthographic drawings.
-During the discussion of tolerances, geometric dimensioning and tolerancing will be introduced.
+This course is an introduction to identifying blueprint information needed to produce a machined part through the interpretation of lines, symbols, and numbers as shown on two and three view orthographic drawings.
+During the discussion of tolerances, basic geometric dimensioning and tolerancing will be introduced.
+Corequisites: MACH-150, MACH-151L, MCTE-105

-MACH-172 Blueprint Reading II
+MACH-172 Blueprint Reading II 2 Credits

 This course is a continuation of MACH-171 with an emphasis on more complex prints, geometric dimensioning, and tolerancing.
+Interpreting blueprints with more advanced concepts concepts needed to produce machined parts.